 “Kason came out and he was so beautiful, but then he started making gurgling noises,” remembered Mrs. Lewis.
-“We only saw him for about five minutes before he was rushed out of the room in an incubator to the Newborn Intensive Care Unit (NICU) at Wolfson Children’s Hospital.”
+“We only saw him for about five minutes before he was rushed out of the room in an incubator to the Neonatal Intensive Care Unit (NICU) at Wolfson Children’s Hospital.”

 His heart was still beating but Kason had stopped breathing.
 The team gave him oxygen on the way to the NICU, which, thankfully, was right down the hall from the delivery room at Baptist Medical Center Jacksonville.
 The Lewises were told a short time later that Kason had passed his first bowel movement while still in the womb and inhaled it into his lungs, a serious condition called meconium aspiration syndrome (MAS), which happens in about three out of 1,000 births.
 The tarry substance was inflaming and blocking his airways, making it impossible for him take in enough oxygen to support his little body.